AlexLyko/eiko/README.md

 python main.py scenario -sc assets/test.json
 ```
 By default, "assets/test.json" is used.
 Results can be exported with the "export()" function.
 Currenlty, only the unique identifier of the execution is given.
 Values can be passed through different steps, using variables.
 Their name begins with "#".
+Launching a scenario with the ParsedClass, served by the http.../Scenario FastAPI API with the upload of a JSON file, will return a JSON log file with an uid.
+This uid can be used in the http.../ScenarioOutput?uid=...
+FastAPI API, to retrieve a ZIP file containing both logs and detailled outputs of the scenario execution (typically, new datasets or images).